Pink Bus Service Gets Thumbs Up From Civil Society - UrduPoint

 She opined that the Pink Bus Service is a beacon of hope for women and girls who have been marginalized and excluded from public spaces.
 It is a reminder that their rights and dignity matter.

-Fatima a student of F/6 model college said that "By traveling in women-only buses, it reduce their risk of facing harassment and feel more secure during their journey."
+Fatima a student of F/6 model college said that "By travelling in women-only buses, it reduces their risk of facing harassment and feel more secure during their journey."

 "The Pink Bus Service is providing a safe and reliable mode of transportation for female students and teachers, enabling them to pursue their education without worrying about transportation costs or safety concerns," she stated.